ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Append-Only:

-: once committed to the verifiable data structure, a Signed Statement cannot be modified, deleted, or reordered; hence its Receipt provides an offline verifiable proof of Registration.
+: A property required for a verifiable data structure to be applicable to SCITT, ensuring that the Statement Sequence cannot modified, deleted or reordered.

 Non-equivocation: